Lower Rates & Better Terms

 - Debt-to-income ratios.

-What’s good: Conventional mortgages generally pose fewer hurdles than Federal Housing Administration or Veterans Affairs mortgages, which may take longer to process.
+What’s good: Conventional mortgages generally pose fewer hurdles than Federal Housing Administration, US Department of Agriculture, or Veterans Affairs mortgages, which may take longer to process.

-What’s not as good: You’ll need excellent credit to qualify for the best interest rates.
+What’s not as good: You’ll need stronger credit to qualify for the best interest rates.

-Because these loans have more options and flexibility they are a little more difficult to qualify for.
-Several factors will determine whether you qualify for a conventional home loan: financial history, income, credit score, down payment and the price of the home.
-You will be required to provide proof of income and the lender will check your credit score to determine best loan options.Your credit report will tell the lender several things: your debt to income ratio and your payment history.
-A history of late or missed payments and a high debt to income ratio will make it more difficult to get approval.
+Because these loans have more options and flexibility, they are a little more difficult to qualify for.
+Several factors will determine whether you qualify for a conventional home loan: financial history, income, credit score, down payment, and the price of the home.
+You will be required to provide proof of income, and the lender will check your credit score to determine best loan options.Your credit report will tell the lender several things, including your debt-to-income ratio and your payment history.
+A history of late or missed payments and a high debt-to-income ratio will make it more difficult to get conventional approval.

 - Down Payment